navneet-singh-profile/youtubeUI/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

-Follow this for regular story
+Follow this for the regular story

 - [ ] Functionality Check
 - [ ] Story Check